 To live in a sustainable house is among the most basic of necessities for all.
 However, even after 68 years of independence in 2015, India could not claim that her each and every citizen had an accommodation in a pucca house.
-To fulfil this goal Pradhan Mantri Awas Yojna (PMAY) was launched and the mission to achieve Housing For All by 2022 began.
+To fulfill this goal Pradhan Mantri Awas Yojna (PMAY) was launched and the mission to achieve Housing For All by 2022 began.

 ‘Housing For All By 2022’ mission was launched by the government of India in 2015 to accomplish a decades-old development objective of providing housing to all citizens.

 As one can assess, the success of Housing For All by 2022 Scheme totally depends on creating affordable houses at both urban and rural centers of India so that people, especially those who belong to the Economically Weaker Sections and Lower Income Groups of the society can own an affordable home.